kareem2002-k/turntable-ts/examples/client-integration/db-setup.md

 });
 ```

-See the `order-processor.ts` example for a complete implementation.
+See the `order-processing.ts` example for a complete implementation.